JaredXwos/WordBlitz/README.md

 - Implement tap to crossout, tap again to undo in analysis <- CY working on this
 - Reimplement counting of score in Analysis
 - Check if the new blitzgrid initialisation is satisfactory and delete redundant code <- CY check
+- Make loading of dictionaries truly async <- JX working on this

 ### Less immediate To-do features
 - Figure out how to detect swiping and fix that as a binding <- CY working on this